cynixx3/ethOS-controller/README.md

 ## Install

 You can install this scipt in any linux bash environment.
 Which is the ethOS terminal, ubunut, Mac terminal, or windows linux environment like mobaXterm or cygwin.
+To install run:<br>
-To install run: wget http://thecynix.com/rigcontrol.txt -O ec && chmod +x ec
+wget http://thecynix.com/rigcontrol.txt -O ec && chmod +x ec

 ### Dependencies